joshccrump/custom-clothing-site/README-SQUARE-SYNC.md

 This bundle sets up a secure sync from your **Square catalog** to your static site’s `data/products.json`.
 It preserves **variations**, **inventory**, **images**, and **custom attributes**.

 ### Files
-- `scripts/fetch-square.js` — Node script that pulls your Square catalog and writes `data/products.json`.
+- `scripts/fetch-square.js` — Node script that pulls your Square catalog (items, images, modifiers, options, inventory) and writes `data/products.json`.
 - `.github/workflows/square-sync.yml` — GitHub Action that runs on a schedule or on-demand.
 - `assets/gallery.js` — Drop-in frontend update (price ranges + size chips).
 - `package.json` — Declares the `square` SDK and a `sync:square` script.